 We offer three different kinds of leaves: perimeter, drop-in, and standard extensions.
 Each offer different solutions depending on the desired look and style.
 The three variations are broken down as sizing and pricing will vary.
 Typically leaf and table sizes are based on allowing 24 inches per person.

 *Prices listed are for standard top thickness and does not include price increase for thick or extra thick tops.

 For a pedestal base table, two leaves adds seating for 1 person per side.

 For a pedestal base table, two leaves will add enough seating space for 2-4 additional people depending on the table size to start.

 Large Leaf – 24″

-Most furniture available today is made from various types of materials or thin strips of wood glued together, but rarely from such large solid wood planks as these tables.
-It offers great appeal and character, but it is more susceptible to moisture and temperature changes.
-What this means is that the the table tops will move slightly, minor cracks on ends could develop in dry environments and the legs or bases might have to be re-tightened.
-A minimal amount is perfectly normal and we do incorporate a few techniques to minimize it and allow the table to adjust.
+Most furniture available today is made from various types of materials or thin strips of wood glued together, but rarely from such large solid wood planks as our tables.
+They offer great appeal and character, but are more susceptible to moisture and temperature changes.
+In order to prevent damage we strongly suggest keeping your humidity level at the ideal of 50% year round.
+Some variance should not create problems, but to maintain a “safe” variance stay within 40%-60% humidity.
+Avoid rapid changes in the humidity levels as wood is far more likely to crack in this instance.
+Our tables are specifically built to compensate for some fluctuations, but there is a limit.
+Minor cracks on ends could develop in dry environments and the legs or bases might have to be re-tightened.
+A minimal amount is perfectly normal.
 So, if you notice some changes, it’s just your table adjusting to its ever-changing environment.
-Stability of temperature and humidity is important.
-If you have exaggerated fluctuations or are at either ends of the spectrum, the effects could be more pronounced and not necessarily warrantable.

 See More Reviews